HSBC to sell ship consultancy arm to management team

 A shipping slump and growing global economic turmoil have compelled many banks to scale back exposure to heavy industries.

-In June, German bank Commerzbank (CBKG.DE) said it would wind up its ship finance and commercial real estate units as stricter liquidity requirements force it to cut back on capital intensive activities.
+In June, German bank Commerzbank said it would wind up its ship finance and commercial real estate units as stricter liquidity requirements force it to cut back on capital intensive activities.
+(Reporting by Jonathan Saul; editing by Keiron Henderson)